Always wanted to go camping but not sure where to start? This guide to camping for beginners has everything you need to know

 You’re completely surrounded by the natural world, and, if you’re camping as part of backpacking or cycle touring trip, it allows you to get deeper and deeper into the heart of the wild!

 Rise and fall with the sun, wake to the sound of birds and crash out to the sound of crickets.
-Spend the day exploring the great outdoors and then come back, light a fire and sit outside your tents thinking about the happenings from the day whilst preparing some delicious camping food.
+Spend the day exploring the great outdoors and then come back, huddle around a fire and get preparing some delicious camping food (hopefully with a beer in hand).
 You can’t beat it.

 Camping for Beginners Pt.
-1 – Planning Your Trip Camping Trip
+1: Planning Your Camping Trip

-There are plenty of different options (hammock camping, bivvy bag camping, tarp camping, RV camping) but this guide will be focusing on everything and anything tent camping ie. sleeping in a tent somewhere outdoors.
+This guide will be focusing on everything and anything tent camping i.e. sleeping in a tent somewhere outdoors.

-1.1 There are different types of camping – pick the best for you!
+1.1 The different types of camping (in a tent) – pick the best for you!

-1. Camping in campsites – probably the most popular type of tent camping and often the easiest.
-Campsites can be found across most countries and have a range of amenities, making your camping experience more straightforward and best-suited for beginners.
+Camping in campsites – the most popular type and often the easiest.
+Campsites can be found across most countries and have a range of amenities, making a first experience straightforward and easier for beginners.
 Many campsites also offer tents or accommodation options that are pre-assembled and you can rent, though for the full experience we’d recommend taking your own!

 On the negative side, they cost, are closer to developed areas (this could also be positive) and can be busy at more popular sites.

-2. Camping in the wild, wild camping, free camping etc (our favourite type!) – this means camping in non-designated camping areas, normally in remote landscapes or national parks.
-Wild camping allows you to camp in some beautifully wild locations and beat the crowds BUT you need to be self-sufficient and in many countries/areas it is illegal or a grey area so is better suited to people with more outdoor experience.
+Camping in the wild, wild camping, free camping etc. (our favourite type!) – camping in non-designated areas, normally in remote landscapes or national parks.
+Wild camping allows you to sleep in beautifully wild locations away from crowds BUT you need to be self-sufficient and it requires more outdoor experience.
+In many countries/areas it is also an illegal or a grey area.
+More info in section 2!

-3. Camping as part of a bigger trip – you also might be camping as part of a bigger adventure, like a backpacking trip or a cycle tour.
-For this, you might alternate between wild camping and campsites.
+Camping as part of a bigger trip, like a backpacking trip or cycle tour – for this, you might alternate between wild camping and campsites.
 If you are planning a bigger adventure, this planning guide is a must-read!

-4. Your garden – if it’s your first time camping, the perfect way to test out your gear and see how you find things is closer to home.
-Try sleeping in a tent in the garden for a night first – it’s free, has awesome camping amenities and will give you heaps more confidence for your first time further afield.
+Garden camping – if it’s your first time camping, the perfect way to test out your gear is closer to home.
+Try sleeping in a tent in the garden for a night first – it’s free, has excellent amenities and will give you heaps more confidence for your first time further afield.